jspreddy/geolocation-utils/README.md

 Test whether a location lies inside a circle defined by a center location and a radius in meters.
 Returns `true` when the location is inside the circle or on the edge.

+### `insidePolygon(location: Location, polygon: Location[]) : boolean`

+Test whether a location lies inside a given polygon Returns `true` when the location is inside the polygon or on the edge.

 ### `moveTo(center: Location, headingDistance: HeadingDistance): Location`

 Move to a new location from a start location, heading (in degrees), and distance (in meters).